-If the Region Education Officer Area Instruction Officer does not approve the trip, the Region Education Officer Area Instruction Officer must cite the reasons in writing, and the principal may appeal the decision to the Chief Education Officer.
+If the Area Instruction Officer AIO or designee does not approve the trip, the Area Instruction Officer AIO or designee must cite the reasons in writing, and the principal may appeal the decision to the Chief Education Officer.
 No funds shall be disbursed before approval of the Board Report.

-The Board and/or the Region Education Officer Area Instruction Officer reserve the right to rescind approval of trips when, in the judgment of the Board and/or the Region Education Officer Area Instruction Officer, circumstances may jeopardize the safety of students and chaperones.
+The Board and/or the Area Instruction Officer AIO or designee reserve the right to rescind approval of trips when, in the judgment of the Board and/or the Area Instruction Officer AIO or designee, circumstances may jeopardize the safety of students and chaperones.

-(A) Overnight or out-of-state trips which are paid from student fees and/or local fund-raising efforts, and (B), trips using Discretionary Funds under \$10,000.
+(A) Overnight or out-of-state trips which are paid from student fees and/or local fund-raising efforts under \$10,000, and (B) trips using Discretionary Funds under \$10,000.

 Trips in this category do not require Board Reports.
-The principal must submit the "Application for Student Travel" to the Region Education Officer for review and approval five workdays prior to travel or the disbursement of any funds, whichever is earlier.
-No funds, including deposits, shall be disbursed before approval of the application by the Region Education Officer Area Instruction Officer.
-The Region Education Officer Area Instruction to Risk Management no less than 48 hours before the start of the trip.
+The principal must submit the "Application for Student Travel" to the Region Education Officer AIO or designee for review and approval five workdays prior to travel or the disbursement of any funds, whichever is earlier.
+No funds, including deposits, shall be disbursed before approval of the application by the Area Instruction Officer AIO or designee.
+The Area Instruction Officer AIO or designee shall forward a copy of the application to Risk Management no less than 48 hours before the start of the trip.

-The Region Education Officer Area Instruction Officer reserves the right to rescind his or her approval of trips when, in his or her judgment, circumstances may jeopardize the safety of students and chaperones.
+The Area Instruction Officer AIO or designee reserves the right to rescind his or her approval of trips when, in his or her judgment, circumstances may jeopardize the safety of students and chaperones.

 One-day field trips.
-For trips in Category 3, the principal must submit the "Application for Student Travel" to the Region Education Officer Area Instruction Officer for review at least five workdays prior to the trip.
-The Region Education Officer Area Instruction Officer shall forward a copy of the application by confirmed fax to Risk Management no less than 48 hours before the start of the trip.
+For trips in Category 3, the principal must submit the "Application for Student Travel" to the Area Instruction Officer AIO or designee for review at least five workdays prior to the trip.
+The Area Instruction Officer AIO or designee shall forward a copy of the application by confirmed fax to Risk Management no less than 48 hours before the start of the trip.

-The Region Education Officer Area Instruction Officer reserves the right to disapprove trips when, in the judgment of the Region Education Officer Area Instruction Officer, circumstances may jeopardize the safety of students and chaperones.
+The Area Instruction Officer AIO or designee reserves the right to disapprove trips when, in the judgment of the Area Instruction Officer AIO or designee, circumstances may jeopardize the safety of students and chaperones.

-Non-scheduled interscholastic competitions, and other similar events, and interscholastic athletic or ROTC events other than centrally-determined league schedule trips require the principal to file the "Application for Student Travel" with the Region Education Officer Area Instruction Officer for review prior to the date of the trip.
-The Region Education Officer Area Instruction Officer shall forward a copy of the application by confirmed fax to Risk Management prior to the date of the trip.
+Non-scheduled interscholastic competitions, and other similar events, and interscholastic athletic or ROTC events other than centrally-determined league schedule trips require the principal to file the "Application for Student Travel" with the Area Instruction Officer AIO or designee for review prior to the date of the trip.
+The Area Instruction Officer AIO or designee shall forward a copy of the application by confirmed fax to Risk Management prior to the date of the trip.